mamedev/mame/docs/source/techspecs/layout_files.rst

     be an integer, where 0 (zero) means centred, 1 (one) means left-aligned, and 2 (two) means right-aligned.
-If the ``align`` attribute is absent, the text will be centred. dotmatrix
+If the ``align`` attribute is absent, the text will be centred. led7seg
-    Draws an eight-pixel horizontal segment of a dot matrix display, using circular pixels in the specified colour.
-The bits of the element’s state determine which pixels are lit, with the least significant bit corresponding to the leftmost pixel.
-Unlit pixels are drawn at low intensity (0x20/0xff). dotmatrix5dot
-    Draws a five-pixel horizontal segment of a dot matrix display, using circular pixels in the specified colour.
-The bits of the element’s state determine which pixels are lit, with the least significant bit corresponding to the leftmost pixel.
-Unlit pixels are drawn at low intensity (0x20/0xff). dotmatrixdot
-    Draws a single element of a dot matrix display as a circular pixels in the specified colour.
-The least significant bit of the element’s state determines whether the pixel is lit.
-An unlit pixel is drawn at low intensity (0x20/0xff). led7seg
     Draws a standard seven-segment (plus decimal point) digital LED/fluorescent display in the specified colour.
 The low eight bits of the element’s state